bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 most beautiful place in the world.
 I enjoyed every minute of being there, and I hope to come back sooner than later.

-I'd like to thank Reid Baker, who invited me to the I/O, and the whole Flutter team at Google, for making the project so friendly to open-source contributions.
+Once again, I'd like to thank Reid, who invited me to the I/O.

 --